 Before you get the credit card out, you also need to consider whether you really need multi-room functionality, rather than plain old wireless.
-After all, then you open your options up to include things like the Bowers & Wilkins Zeppelin.
-And more expensive speakers like the Naim mu-so that might encourage you to spend more cash on a single-piece setup.
+After all, then you open your options up to include things like the Bowers & Wilkins Zeppelin and more expensive speakers like the Naim mu-so, which might encourage you to spend more cash on a single-piece setup.

 In other words, just make sure you've considered your options rather than just assuming muti-room is the best choice.

 So which are the killer multi-room systems?
 We’re going to take a quick look at some of the most popular options out there, going from some of the cheaper ones to those at the more, well, premium end of the scale.

 Starts at £179

 Here’s the option you probably know already.
 Sonos was the first big name in multi-room audio, and it has done a great job of maintaining dominance.